Conference and Program Director

 Melissa Jardine is on the Board of Directors for the Global Law Enforcement & Public Health Association and Gender Advisor & Communications Manager for the Centre for Law Enforcement & Public Health.

 Melissa was a Victoria Police officer for 10 years (2001-2011) working at the frontline and in criminal investigations.
 Melissa has long term interest in the development of policing in Asia and is currently researching policing in Vietnam for her PhD at the UNSW Law School.
-She is a consultant to the United Nations Office on Drugs and Crime in relation to gender, policing, border control and transnational crimes.
+She is a consultant to the United Nations Office on Drugs and Crime in relation to gender, policing, border control and transnational crimes in ASEAN.

 Melissa has written and delivered a range of international police training packages regarding HIV prevention, harm reduction approaches to drug use and sex work, and police-public health leadership.
 In 2005, she was the recipient of an award from the Victorian Multicultural Commission while working for Victoria Police, and, was selected as an Asia 21 Young Leader by the Asia Society in 2017.